matthieumarshall/Matthieu-Marshall/README.md

 o Collaborated to deliver high-scoring reports and presentations to academic staff and my peers.

 ### A levels at The Cherwell School, Oxford _(2007 - 2014)_
 Studied for A levels(grade) in French(B), Maths(A), Further Maths(B) and Geography(A), as well as AS levels in Physics(A), Biology(A) and
 General Studies(A).

 ## Skills

-Python • PostgreSQL • Data Analysis • Statistical Modeling • Scala • R • Agile Methodologies •
+Python • PostgreSQL • Pyspark • Unix • Data Analysis • Statistical Modeling • Agile Methodologies •
-Docker • Hadoop Stack
+Docker • Hadoop Stack • Azure Databricks • Azure Data Factory • Scala • R

 ## Certifications
 Introduction to R • DataCamp
 Intro to Python for Data Science • DataCamp Intermediate Python for Data Science • DataCamp